dynamo/dynamo/README.md

 1. Go to your app

-2. Get dependencies with: `mix deps.get`
+2. Get dependencies and compile with: `mix do deps.get, compile`

 3. Run it: `iex -S mix server`